 BSc Agriculture Subjects: Semester 3

-The third semester comprises of technical subjects where students learn about technical aspects of working in an agricultural environment.
+The third semester comprises of technical subjects where students learn about agricultural engineering and its various facets.

 - Soil engineering

 - Structures of agro-processing and cultivation

 - Application of energy sources in agriculture

 The fourth semester comprises of modules related to Agricultural Entomology that provide students with the knowledge of different concepts and methods.

 - Crop Pests and Management

 The fifth semester is an introduction to agricultural extension education where students learn about the functioning and management of agricultural technologies.